-Spending quality time with each other and giving tokens of appreciation such as flowers, handwritten messages, or arranging a movie night can go a long way in reassuring your partner of your intentions to keep them happy.
+Spending quality time with each other and expressing generosity by giving tokens of appreciation such as flowers, handwritten messages, or arranging a movie night can go a long way in reassuring your partner of your intentions to keep them happy.

 2. Kind words

-Open and nonjudgmental communication between partners enhances intimacy and trust.
+Expressing kindness and forgiveness through open and nonjudgmental communication enhances intimacy and trust between partners.
 Words of appreciation, gratitude, and apologizing when wrong signify to your partner that you take their presence and boundaries seriously.

 3. Mutual respect

-Expressing mutual respect, such as using kind and well-measured phrases and gestures during fights, can help avoid bitterness in the relationship.
+Expressing mutual respect, such as using kind and well-measured phrases and gestures during fights, can improve tolerance in the relationship.
 It also makes ironing out differences and resolving conflicts easier in the long term.

 4. Active interest

-Boosting your partner’s morale by taking an active interest in personal achievements, dreams, and goals is an excellent way to emphasize your love and affection for them.
+Boosting your partner’s morale by taking an active interest in personal achievements, dreams, and goals is an excellent way to show empathy and emphasize your love and affection for them.

 6. Plan for future